ppenenko/metashade/README.md

 ```

 Note that, by convention, the generator object is always named `sh` (for "shader").
-This way, Metashade code can be polymorphic with regard to different target profiles.
+This helps Metashade code be polymorphic with regard to different target profiles.
 E.g. code with the same logic can be generated for an HLSL pixel shader and a GLSL compute shader.

 ### Function definitions